KHard2Bme/KHard2Bme/README.md

 <h3 align="left"> A little more details:</h3>

 - 🌱 I’m currently learning **Tableau**
+- 👀 I am creating Projects at this moment in my Portfolio so please stay tuned.
+- 💞️ I’m open to collaborate on data analysis projects; Job opportunities or volunteer.

 - 👨‍💻 All of my projects are available at [https://github.com/khard2bme](https://github.com/khard2bme)